j-osua/Video-RAG-master/readme.md

+This is the pytorch implementation of our paper [Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension](https://arxiv.org/abs/2411.13093).

-This repo is build upon LLaVA-Next:
+This repo is built upon LLaVA-Next:

-- Step 1: Clone and build LLaVA-NeXT conda environment, then install the following packages in llava envs:
+- Step 1: Clone and build LLaVA-NeXT conda environment, then install the following packages in llava environment:

 ```
 git clone https://github.com/LLaVA-VL/LLaVA-NeXT